 REFINE THE PATIENT-CENTRIC DIALOGUE

-Opportunities to enhance the patient
+Opportunities to enhance HCP-patient the patient

 dialogue in primary care